Living in Scary and Uncertain Times: Finding Solace in Galatians 5:22-23

 You are his son/daughter with whom he is well-pleased (Matthew 17:5).
 Let that sink in.

-Take the time to read scripture, pray, and…big AND...LISTEN.
-Geeeezzzzz, were so bad at listening.
+Take the time to read Scripture, pray, and…big AND...LISTEN.
+Geeeezzzzz, we’re so bad at listening.

 Then, a year from now, on Christmas morning, I pray you will be sitting with me to witness in a new way what a profound mystery we behold there!